flespi-software/examples/mqtt-client/README.md

 Example source code located in the [./nodejs/](./nodejs/)

-To run the node.js example you need to install the dependencies (mqtt package):
+To run the nodejs example you need to install the dependencies (mqtt package):

 ```sh
 npm install
 ```

-And then run the entry point script with the **flespi token** passed through the process environment:
+And then run the example script with the **flespi token** passed through the process environment:

 ```sh
 FlespiToken=XXXXXXXXXXXXXXX npm run example # just runs 'node ./example.js'